-Start an Animal Rights Group in 5 Easy Steps
+How to Start an Animal Rights Group in 5 Steps

-A group can start with just two people.
-The important thing is to decide from the beginning what issue you want to work on.
-Maybe you met other activists at a circus protest, and ending the use of animals in entertainment is your priority.
+Don’t forget—you can also start a group with just two people.
+Maybe you met another activist at a circus protest, and ending the use of animals in entertainment is your priority.
 Or perhaps you and a vegan friend want to educate people about the many benefits of adopting a healthy and humane vegan lifestyle.

 Now that you have a group, a cause, and a name, begin educating yourself as much as possible.
-For example, familiarizing yourself with the laws regarding animals used for food or the number of Animal Welfare Act violations that Ringling Bros. has accrued will only strengthen your cause.
+For example, familiarizing yourself with the laws regarding animals used for food or the number of times Ringling Bros. has violated the Animal Welfare Act will only strengthen your cause.

 PETA can provide you with leaflets, stickers, DVDs, posters, and other materials, so be sure to drop us a line at ATeam@peta.org.
 We’d love to work with you!

-Need some event ideas to help you get started?
+Need some ideas to get you started?
 Try these:

 - Have a vegan bake sale fundraiser.